danielle8farias-zz/notas-estudos/linux/p0007_autoclean.md

-# Terminal: Limpando ao cache do APT
+# Terminal: Limpando o cache do APT

 No terminal, digite: